Section Image

 Single-family homes in the woods and on the Mullica River

 The pine barrens surround Mullica’s scattered pockets of single-family homes.
 Near the railroad tracks that parallel the White Horse Pike, neighbors live close together on tree-shaded suburban blocks lined by bungalows, ranch-style and Minimal Traditional houses.
-Everything from cabins to colonials to luxury New Traditional homes settles in the Sweetwater area, desirable for its position snaking along the Mullica River.
+Everything from cabins to colonials to luxury New Traditional homes make up the Sweetwater area, desirable for its position along the Mullica River.
 In between these denser developments, houses hide far back on acreage in the woods and along the Mullica River's narrow tributaries.
 “Mullica offers privacy.
 My dad used to say to me growing up, ‘I don’t want to be able to sit on my neighbor.’
 I kind of like the tree-lined streets; they remind me of 1960s America. ...
 Buyers love both for their own reasons,” O’Brien says.
 Homes on suburban lots or a small acreage can sell for around $110,000 to $530,000.
-Houses built on upward of five acres or with private waterfront access can sell for about $360,000 to $890,000.
+Houses built on upward of 5 acres or with private waterfront access can sell for about $360,000 to $890,000.

 Attending Mullica Township and Greater Egg Harbor Regional schools